mediaxml/mediaxml/docs/guide/query.md

 ##### `typeof <target>`
 ##### `import <URI>`

-Import an XML file or query string from a given `URI`.
+Import a XML file or query string from a given `URI`.
 A valid `URI` can be a HTTP(S) resource or a file path (optionally specified with `file://`).
 The `import` operator requires a runtime loader.
 A runtime loader is given for the `mxml(1)` command.